 An hour quickly passed, and with the light disappearing and our toes starting to go numb it was time to go warm up.
 We drove towards the outskirts of town to one of its most famous inhabitants: Kicking Horse Coffee.
 Few people realize that the well-known Canadian company is based in Invermere, and their flagship location not only houses the production facility but also a cafe for sampling the brews.

-With that it was settled: in our minds, Invermere was the perfect spot for a wellness weekend.
-Wildlife sightings, incredible food, spectacular mountain landscapes, activities galore, natural hot springs and a fabulous spa were the ingredients of our memorable girls’ getaway, combining for a wonderful winter escape in the heart of the Columbia Valley.
+With that it was settled: in our minds, Invermere in winter was the perfect spot for a wellness weekend.
+Wildlife sightings, incredible food, spectacular mountain landscapes, activities galore, and natural hot springs were the ingredients of our memorable girls’ getaway, combining for a wonderful escape in the heart of the Columbia Valley.

-Where to stay: Book a room at Copper Point Resort, which is located right off the highway and only a couple minute’s drive from downtown Invermere.
+Book a room at Copper Point Resort, which is located right off the highway and only a couple minute’s drive from downtown Invermere.
 The luxe resort has nearly 200 rooms and suites with fireplaces and full kitchens, making it an ideal spot to hunker down for a few days.
-Its Elements Grill restaurant has a huge outdoor patio with views of the adjoining golf course, and there’s also a full service spa, fitness centre, playground and indoor and outdoor pools.
+Its Elements Grill restaurant has a huge outdoor patio with views of the adjoining golf course, and there’s also a full service spa, fitness centre and playground.
+Copper Point is also one of the only Invermere hotels with pools.
+Click here to book

-Don’t miss: Panorama Mountain Resort, nestled in the glorious Purcell Mountains just a 20 minute drive from Invermere.
+Invermere skiing: The closest Invermere ski hill is Panorama Mountain Resort, nestled in the glorious Purcell Mountains just a 20 minute drive from town.
 There are nearly three-thousand acres of skiable terrain, a full village of accommodations, as well as Canada’s largest slopeside hot pools which are located just outside the main lodge.
+There’s also a heli-ski operation, and the chance to take a helicopter ride up for fondue in a mountain top chalet.

 YOU MIGHT ALSO ENJOY: